SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1018-503-78-disable-dashboard-availability-select-if-user-has-no-permission-to-request.md

 ticket: MTM-57128
 version: 1018.503.78
 ---
-Previously, the dashboard availability select was always enabled for users, even if they did not have permission to request the roles necessary to display availability select list.
-With this change, the dashboard availability select is now hidden for users who do not have permission to request roles.
-User need User management READ permission to see and modify availability property of dashboard.
+Previously, the dashboard availability selection was always visible for users, even if they did not have the permission to see it.
+With this change, the dashboard availability selection is hidden for users who do not have the required permission.
+Users must have User Management READ permission to see and modify the availability property of a dashboard.